 Bushnell Trophy Cam HD Aggressor Low Glow

 The Aggressor Low Glow continues to be a top pick of the wildlife research community and outdoor enthusiasts alike.
 The camera is insanely fast, durable, and dependable.
-It isn't without its quirks, though. - TCP Staff
+The picture quality is frustrating, though. - TCP Staff

 Trailcampro Comprehensive Score: